ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

   docker-compose up -d
   ```

-- Wait a bit until all containers are `Up (healthy)`.
+- Wait a bit until all containers are `running (healthy)`.
 You can check their status by running
   ```
   docker-compose ps
   ```